TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Check/Properties/Items.rst

       in the integer value which ultimately goes into the database.

    In this array each entry is itself an array where the first entry (index 0) is the label (string or LLL reference).
-   The value sent to the database will be an integer where each bit represents the state of a checkbox in this array.
+   The value sent to the database will be an integer representing a bit mask based on the position of the checkbox in this array.

    A basic item looks like this: